Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    :header: "Field","Type (hint)","Description"

    "accounts_active",".","Deprecated.
 Then number of online users.
 Same as `active_user_count`."
-   "active_user_count","integer?","The number of online users.
+   "active_user_count","integer?","The number of online users who are subscribed to the subreddit.

    Value is `null` if object was retrieved from a search."
    "accounts_active_is_fuzzed","boolean",""
    "advertiser_category","string","E.g., `""Technology""`"
    "all_original_content","boolean",""